 As the volume of blood leaking from the damaged blood vessel into the extradural space increases, it begins to strip the outer layer of the meninges, the dura mater, away from the skull.

-Without treatment, this increased pressure can cause damage to the brain through a midline shift (displacement of the brain) and tentorial herniation (see figure 2).
+If the extradural haematoma continues to increase in size, the pressure inside the cranium (intracranial pressure) also increases.
+Without treatment, this increased pressure can cause damage to the brain through midline shift (displacement of the brain) and tentorial herniation (see figure 2).

 A rising level of intracranial pressure (ICP) will eventually lead to brainstem death.

 Typical symptoms of EDH include: